 - How much money you need and how you will spend it.

 - Stay focused on the most important parts.
 Get to the point quickly.

-- Try using a template (find some free online) which may come in the form of a series of slides called a pitch deck.
+- Try using a template (find some free ones online), which may come in the form of a series of slides called a pitch deck.

 - Use a story arc with a beginning, middle, and end to engage your audience.

-- Example 1: Start with the need for your product, describe how you discovered your solution, and then talk about the challenges you faced and solved.
+- Example 1: Start with the need for your product, describe how you discovered your solution, and then talk about the challenges you faced and how you solved them.

 - Example 2: Tell a story about someone with a personal need for your product and how your solution would impact their life.